ShaunCurtis/Blazr.OnAfterRender/readme.md

 Why?

-In almost all instances, the reason people resort to placing component logic in `OnAfterRender`, and often making several calls to `StateHasChanged` is their component logic is flawed.
-Fix the logic.
-Almost everything can be accomplished in `OnInitialized{Async}/OnParametersSet{Async}`.
+In almost all instances, the reason people resort to placing component logic in `OnAfterRender`, and often making several calls to `StateHasChanged`, is their component logic is flawed.
+Fix the logic: almost everything can be accomplished in `OnInitialized{Async}/OnParametersSet{Async}`.

 Even when used correctly, there are fundimental timing issues with `OnAfterRender` that may still catch you out.

-In this article I'll show you how to document the sequence of events in your component and use the technique to demonstrate the timing issues.
+In this article I'll show you how to document the sequence of events in your component and use the technique to hightlight the timing issues.

 ## Repository